Price your cleaning services too high, and you lose your client.

 For this client, your hourly rate will look like this: $28 + 5 = $33 per hour

-Bonus: One Easy (and Safe) Way to Test Your Prices
+Bonus: One Easy (& Safe) Way to Test Your Prices

 The truth is, the example rates above are actually on the low end.

-Sometimes, you will price too low.
+Sometimes, you’ll price too low.
 It happens to all of us.
 That’s why it’s critical to test your prices, especially if you are just starting out.

-Testing and increasing your prices is a scary task… But there is one way to do it that will help you overcome your fears – and sell more work.
+Testing and increasing your prices is a scary task… But there is one way to do it that’ll help you overcome your fears – and sell more work.